Menu Close

 Rules

-• The Ottawa Piano Festival is open to all students up to the age of 18.
-Participants must not be older, as of January 1st 2024, than the age category in which they register (if registering for an age-based class).
-Exceptions: Open class, duets over 18 and concerto over 18, are open to students of any age.
+• The Ottawa Piano Festival is open to all students residing in the Ottawa/Gatineau area up to the age of 18.
+Exceptions: Open class (open to students of any age, within the guidelines for this class), Duets over 18 and Concerto over 18.
+Participants must not be older than the age category in which they register (if registering for an age-based class), as of January 1st 2024.

 • Participants may not register in two different age or grade categories.
 For example, a student participating in Grade 7 piano class may not also participate in Grade 6 class.